zzzxxxttt/pytorch_AMC/README.md

 # Pytorch AMC

-This repository is the pytorch implementation of [channel pruning](https://arxiv.org/abs/1707.06168) and [AMC](https://arxiv.org/pdf/1802.03494.pdf), the code is inspired by the [tensorflow implementation](https://pocketflow.github.io/).
+This repository is the pytorch implementation of [*Channel Pruning for Accelerating Very Deep Neural Networks*](https://arxiv.org/abs/1707.06168) and [*AMC: AutoML for Model Compression and Acceleration on Mobile Devices*](https://arxiv.org/abs/1802.03494), the code is inspired by the [tensorflow implementation](https://pocketflow.github.io/).

 ## Requirements: